Workshop: Build serverless edge applications with Cloudflare Workers and Fauna

 }

-3. Implement functions in src/index.ts to handle create, update, and delete operations for Fauna collection documents:
+3. Implement functions in src/index.ts to handle create, update, and delete operations for Fauna collection documents.
+In addition, add alter createNewProduct function and a RequectBody interface to the file.

 // ... rest of the code